 You see, the surgeon is his mother.
 A woman.

 So here I am, a woman, a feminist, and intercultural practitioner, and I still didn’t get it.
-I was shocked…and a little disappointed.
-But the funny thing about bias is that it is so deep that they are invisible and we don’t even know we have them.
+And while there are plenty of reasons for my own bias, they exist.
+The funny thing about bias is that it is so deep and invisible that we don’t even know we have them.
 It is especially difficult to recognize because often they don’t always align with our conscious attitudes.
 This is why it is so critical to become more aware of our bias because they inform our reactive mind.
 We use our subconscious all day long to interact, communicate and make decisions.
 So challenging our own bias will help us make better decisions and have fewer “foot in mouth” conversations.

 Then as leaders we must forge positive visibility for those who are less represented within our organizations, and in many industries that is women.
 And in others it is people of color, the LGBTQ+ or disabled community.
 So access has to be created by building a path for those less represented to be included.
 This might include effecting change outside of your organization to create access for others, including effecting public policy or education, or other resources.